-Please complete and return to Ms Neary (Headteacher) or Ms Upadhyaya (Chair of Governors) if about the Headteacher, who will a cknowledge receipt and explain what action will be taken.
+Please complete and return to Ms Neary (Headteacher) or Ms Upadhyaya (Chair of Governors) if about the Headteacher, who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

-four relationship to the pupil (if relevant):
+Your relationship to the pupil (if relevant):

 Address:

 Postcode:

-Postcode: Day time telephone number: Evening telephone number:
+Day time telephone number: Evening telephone number:

-Please give details of your complaint, including whether you have spoken to anybod y at the school about it.
-What actions do you feel might resolve the problem at this stage? what actions do you reel might resolve the problem at this stage?
+Please give details of your complaint, including whether you have spoken to anybody at he school about it.
+What actions do you feel might resolve the problem at this stage?